obsidian-tasks-group/obsidian-tasks/README.md

 You can list tasks from your entire vault by querying them using a `tasks` code block.
 Tasks are sorted by due date and then path.

-**The result list will list tasks unindented.**
+**⚠️ The result list will list tasks unindented.**
-See section Caveats for more details.
+I am happy to discuss this and possibly change it.
+However, there is more to it than simply indenting the task the same depth it was indented in the source file.
+Below what item should it be indented?
+Its direct parent?
+Does that have to be a task?

 The simplest way is this: